ANCLA/Checklist-De-Entrega-Para-Proyectos-Web/launch_checklist.md

 ***

-##Deliverables
+##Entregables

 In the project contract clearly explain what the client will physically receive once a project is complete.
 The following is what we’d recommend.

+- **Hosting**: Se entragará un paquete básico de Hosting con las siguientes caracteristicas: 5GB de espacio en disco, 10GB de ancho de banda, 10 cuentas de correo, 1 base de datos y 1 subdominio o dominio adicional.
 - **Live Website**: This is the bare minimum.
 Make sure their website is up and live and fully functioning as intended.
-- **Style Guide**: A simple style guide is extremely beneficial for any website owner, points to consider include:

-	+ Font Styles
-	+ Image Sizes
-	+ Tone of Voice
-	+ Colours
-	+ Imagery Style
-	+ Colours

 - **Assets & Icons**: Any icons, illustrations, or infographics design and created for the website may be helpful to your client going forward.
 Supply them the files in different formats so they can use them in presentations or future design work.
 - **Offline Copy**: If requested by the client provide a copy of the site.
 Remember websites are a living document that should be continually updated and improved, so unless the site is static you will have to be making regular offline backups for the client.

 ***

-##When to Launch?
+##Lanzamiento del sitio

 Remember: never hand over a project or files without sign off and any outstanding payments settled.
 You will have no come back at this point if you do without either of these.
 Handing over a project without payment is the equivalent of a shop owner letting a customer walk out of a shop with a trolley full of goods on the promise that they will ‘pay you later’.